damballa/parkour/README.md

 ## Usage

 Parkour is a Clojure library for writing Hadoop MapReduce jobs.
-If you know Hadoop, and you know Clojure, then you’re most of the way to knowing Parkour.
+It tries to avoid being a “framework” – if you know Hadoop, and you know Clojure, then you’re most of the way to knowing Parkour.

 The [Parkour introduction][intro] contains an overview of the key concepts, but here is the classic “word count” example, in Parkour: